HFTrader/BleedingEdge/README.md

 The algorithm that I came up to normalize version numbers is very simple - I split the version and pad each part with zeros.
 Eg if the version is 1.2.3 then the normalized version will be 00001.00002.00003.
 I'm sure there's something smarter than this - please test and contribute!
 But it's working fine so far.

 Once a configuration is found, the manager will try to find a specialized builder for that package and version.
-Right now there are none.
-But I thought of leaving this opening here in the case that we come across some crazy package that needs special treatment.
+Right now there is clang.py only.
+This is in the case that we come across some crazy package that needs special treatment.
 The custom builder would be in

 `    <scriptdir>/config/<pkgname>/<pkgname>-<version>.py `